JulienMeloche/radar_equivalent_snowpack/README.md

 # Radar equivalent snowpack
-- The user inputs provides a multilayered snowpack in a pandas dataframe.
+- The user provides a multilayered snowpack in a pandas dataframe.
 - Refer to the paper DOI: ...

 # Python Libraries required to run the code